-We had cash and cash equivalents of \$331,239 at November 30, 2016 compared to \$1,103,494 at November 30, 2015.
-This balance includes restricted cash and cash equivalents of 83,573 (November 30, 2015 - \$83,383) which are funds invested in guaranteed investment certificates with maturities of less than three months as security for corporate credit cards.
-Working capital was \$176,921 at November 30, 2016 compared to \$917,460 at November 30, 2015.
-Current liabilities at November 30, 2016 consisted of accounts payable and accrued liabilities totalling \$168,380 compared to \$215,239 at November 30, 2015.
+We had cash and cash equivalents of \$178,060 as at February 28, 2017 compared to \$331,239 as at November 30, 2016.
+This balance includes restricted cash and cash equivalents of \$50,000 (November 30, 2016 - \$83,537) which are funds invested in guaranteed investment certificates with maturities of less than three months as security for corporate credit cards.
+Working capital was \$58,621 as at February 28, 2017 compared to \$176,921 as at November 30, 2016.
+Current liabilities as at February 29, 2016 consisted of accounts payable and accrued liabilities totalling \$153,167 compared to \$168,380 as at November 30, 2016.

 The exploration and development of our exploration and evaluation projects will require substantial additional capital.
 Going forward, we continue to seek joint venture and other arrangements with partners by which we can advance the exploration of our properties without bearing all of the exploration costs directly.
-Management reviews the properties on a regular basis and abandons claims and writes off their book value when it is determined that further exploration is not likely to be productive.
-During 2016, we relinquished the Salt Chuck mineral claims.
+Management reviews the properties on a regular basis and abandons claims and writes off their book value when it is determined that further exploration is not likely to be productive